You are browsing documentation for the next version of Kuma. Use this version at your own risk.

 Host header set to

 These are Kuma policies so if you are running on multi-zone they need to be created on the Global CP.
-See the dedicated section for detailed information.
+See the dedicated section for using builtin gateways on multi-zone.

 The Kuma Gateway resource types,